Correlated metals and unconventional superconductivity in rhombohedral trilayer graphene: A renormalization group analysis: Renormalization group analysis

 \figref{fig:phasediag} (d)-(f) shows the phase diagram with realistic Coulomb interaction.
-The realistic Coulomb interaction is roughly the combination of intra-valley and inter-valley density-density interactions, and a relatively small ferromagnetic spin-triplet IVC Hund's coupling.
+The realistic Coulomb interaction is roughly the combination of intravalley and intervalley density-density interactions, and a relatively small ferromagnetic spin-triplet IVC Hund's coupling.
 The repulsive Coulomb interaction schematically resides at the green point in \figref{fig:scheme} which is below the $V$ axis and in the ferromagnetic spin-triplet IVC Hund's coupling dominated region (the yellow region).
 We note that the small portion of ferromagnetic spin-triplet IVC Hund's coupling in the Coulomb interaction is crucial for the system to reside in the yellow region.
 Then the repulsive Coulomb interaction would favor spin-singlet $d$-wave pairing for $u_d\approx \SI{26}{\meV}$ and spin-singlet $i$-wave pairing for $u_d >\SI{30}{\meV}$.
-If the density-density interaction is rendered attractive, then it favors spin-singlet $s$-wave pairing for all the three cases.
+If the density-density interaction is rendered attractive, then it favors spin-singlet $s$-wave pairing for all three cases.
+More details are summarized in \tabref{tab:orderp}.